 Our collective has had the pleasure of working with some amazing individuals, organizations, and institutions.
-Click through to see some highlights from our collaborations and what various partners have said about Narrated Objects and what we do, including LACE: Los Angeles Contemporary Exhibits, LA Original, the Natural History Museum of Los Angeles County, and Friends of Griffith Park, the Autry Museum of the American West, and USC Pacific Asia Museum.
+Click through to see some highlights from our collaborations and what various partners have said about Narrated Objects, including LACE: Los Angeles Contemporary Exhibits, LA Original, the Natural History Museum of Los Angeles County, Friends of Griffith Park, the Autry Museum of the American West, and USC Pacific Asia Museum.

 "The creative collective Narrated Objects first came to my attention last summer through the Center for Cultural Innovation's announcement of them as one of last year’s award recipients. . . .
 Last fall the LACE team had the opportunity to meet Teena and Andrea in person, and the minute they walked through LACE’s doors, we all knew we wanted to work with together.
 They shared memories of their favorite shows here, were grateful for our support, and shared many ideas on how we could collaborate in the future.
 So I presented them with a unique opportunity: to take over our 3,500 sq. ft. gallery space in Hollywood for one day.